My Baby Won't Sleep Without Being Held: What to Do

 Is it normal for babies to only sleep when held?

 Completely normal, especially in the early months.
-Babies are biologically wired to seek closeness - it's a survival instinct.
+Babies are biologically wired to seek closeness.
 With time and consistency, most babies can learn to settle with a comfort object instead.

 At what age can I introduce a comforter?

 You can begin building the association from birth, using the comforter during feeds and cuddles.
-Always follow current safe sleep guidance based on your baby's age and stage, and ensure younger babies are supervised when a comforter is present.
+Always follow current safe sleep guidance.
+Read our guide on when babies can have a comforter for more detail.

 How long does it take for a baby to attach to a comforter?